torproject/tor/src/lib/subsys/initialization.md

 a `const` instance of subsys_fns_t.
 See the documentation for subsys_fns_t for a full list of these functions.

-After defining a subsytem, it must be inserted in subsystem_list.c.
+After defining a subsystem, it must be inserted in subsystem_list.c.
 At that point, table-driven mechanisms in subsysmgr.c will invoke its functions when appropriate.